Python Variables

 Rules (Required):

-are different variables). - You cannot use Python keywords (like
+- You cannot use Python keywords (like if,for,class) as variable names.

 Conventions (Best Practices):

-for variable names: all lowercase letters with words separated by underscores (e.g.,player_score
+- Use snake_casefor variable names: all lowercase letters with words separated by underscores (e.g.,player_score,high_score_limit).

-). - Choose descriptive names that clearly indicate the variable's purpose (e.g.,
+- Choose descriptive names that clearly indicate the variable's purpose (e.g., user_nameis better thanun).

 Multiple Assignment